kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 #### spec.subnets

 Cluster administrators can use the optional `subnets` field to specify the subnets for the load balancers that belong to this IngressClass.
-They may specify either `ids` or `tags`.
-If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/subnets annotation` annotation.
+If the field is specified, they must specify either `ids` or `tags`.
+If the field is specified, LBC will ignore the `alb.ingress.kubernetes.io/subnets` annotation.

 ##### spec.subnets.ids